xdrncy/software-engineering-test/README.md

 * Place your solutions files in the same directory as the seed.py file
 * You can solve the problem using either python, javascript, or ruby
 * Notify [careers@supahands.com](mailto:careers@supahands.com) upon PR request with link to PR
-* Solutions that did not follow the submission instructions will not be considered
+* Solutions that did not follow the submission instructions WILL NOT be considered
 * For guidance on the PR workflow, please read the Hints section

 ## Hints